 Why is proof so important?

 When GDPR comes into the force, a Data Protection Authority (DPA), such as the ICO, will be able to audit businesses, and punish them for non-compliance.
-It is not enough for a business to be compliant; it has to prove that it.
+It is not enough for a business to be compliant; it has to be able to prove that it is.
 This means that your business has to have compliance processes and procedures in place, and they need to be integrated into the running of the business.
 There is also a need for controls and risk mitigation plans, as well as plans on how to report data breaches within the mandated 72 hours.

 In order for your business processes and procedures to be compliant, you need to ensure that the whole of the GDPR is considered, not just specific parts of it.
 In reality, DPAs are likely to concentrate on dealing with businesses that are obviously non-compliant, at least at first.